-Introduction to Biology (4, Fall and Spring) An introduction to scientific methods; molecular and cellular structure and function; taxonomy and the diversity of living organisms; Mendelian genetics; and the history of life on Earth.
+Introduction to Biology (3, Fall & Spring) An introduction to scientific methods; molecular and cellular structure and function; taxonomy and the diversity of living organisms; Mendelian genetics; and the history of life on Earth.
 Three hours of lecture and a two-and-a-half-hour lab session per week.
 This course satisfies the lab science requirement in General Education.
-Note: There is a lab fee for this course.
+(Requisite: Take BIOL-2520L concurrently - Must be taken at the same time as this course.)